postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 > **[GitHub Enterprise Server integrations are available on Postman Enterprise plans.](https://www.postman.com/pricing)**

 Back up your Postman collections to GitHub, a cloud-based hosting service for Git repositories, with the Postman to GitHub integration.
-You can also backup collections to a custom domain on GitHub Enterprise Server.
+You can also back up collections to a custom domain on GitHub Enterprise Server.

 Setting up a GitHub integration requires you to generate a GitHub personal access token and configure how you would like to back up your collections.